Kingmaker once more, Algeria's army confronts demand for real change

 Some Algerians wonder whether the military, whose expertise lies in producing political continuity rather than change, is the institution to manage the radical political and economic overhaul many Algerians are calling for.

-But whatever new system ally eventually emerges from the upheaval, the army is signaling it wants to retain the decisive role in national affairs it has had since independence in 1962.
+But whatever new system eventually emerges from the upheaval, the army is signalling it wants to retain the decisive role in national affairs it has had since independence in 1962.

 Its influence grows more evident by the day.